During your pregnancy at any stage, if you are worried about yourself or your baby, or you think you may be in labour, please contact:

 If you need urgent care contact both the Birth Suite and the Ambulance Service on "000".

-In consultation with you, your Obstetrician may advise an admission for you during your pregnancy due to problems in your pregnancy.
-You will be advised to either present at front reception or come directly to the birth suite or maternity ward.
+In consultation with you, your Obstetrician may advise an admission for you during your pregnancy to monitor and observe you and your baby.
+You will be advised to either present at Maternity reception or come directly to the Birth Suite.

 We request that you contact the Birth Suite Midwife on 02 8837 9187 prior to coming into the hospital.
 The midwives may give you some coping tips to help you stay at home longer or may advise you to come into the hospital depending on your circumstance.